Guerlain, 1853

 symbol of courage and unwavering faith,

-Who in the winter of 1430 was imprisoned in the chateau of Le Crotoy.
-From here, she traversed the Somme Bay to Saint-Valery, an important passage in her journey towards the end of her life.
+who in the winter of 1430 was imprisoned in the chateau of Le Crotoy.
+From there she traversed the Somme Bay to Saint-Valery, an important passage in the journey towards the end of her life.

 In her footsteps,